AlmostSuspense/camera-website/camera/legal/terms.md

 - Our production bot account on Discord (Camera#4879 - 594528267898454027)

 ## Contact
-If you'd like to contact us, feel free to join our [support server](https://suspense.is-a.dev/).
+If you'd like to contact us, feel free to join the [support server](https://suspense.is-a.dev/support).